 - Use a disinfectant on objects that many people frequently use or touch like doorknobs, keyboards, and telephones

-Follow the CDC, WHO and credible medical sources for updates on the outbreak as more information is available, recommendations in this article may change as the COVID-19 situation evolves.
+Follow the CDC, WHO, your local Department of Health and credible medical sources for updates on the outbreak as more information is available, recommendations in this article may change as the COVID-19 situation evolves.

 Can my dog get COVID-19?